paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

 <a id="section-3533"></a>
 ## § 3533.
 Special Victim Investigator
 **(a) Establishment** The Director shall establish in the Office of Security a Special Victim Investigator, who shall be authorized to investigate or facilitate the investigation of unrestricted reports containing allegations of sexual assault and sexual harassment.
 The person appointed as the Special Victim Investigator shall be an appropriately credentialed Federal law enforcement officer and may be detailed or assigned from a Federal law enforcement entity.
+No individual appointed as the Special Victim Investigator may, at the time of such appointment, be a current employee of the Central Intelligence Agency.

 **(b) Responsibilities** The Investigator shall—